Adverse Camber

 • 28 June, 6-7 pm, Dukes Theatre, Lancaster, Chill Out Tuesday.

-For the past couple of years I have been playing in a double bass duo with Ken Johnston, called Adverse Camber.
-The music we play is a mix of jazz standards, blues, originals by me, with a variety of sounds–pizzicato, arco, percussive, vibrato.
-There’s a conscious effort for the music to be accessible to an audience, partly I suppose because we recognise that a double bass duo is an unusual musical combo to start with.
+Adverse Camber is a double bass duo with Ken Johnston.
+The music we play is a mix of jazz standards, blues, originals by me, with a variety of sounds—pizzicato, arco, percussive, vibrato.
+There’s a conscious effort for the music to be accessible to an audience, partly because we recognise that a double bass duo is a relatively unusual musical combo to start with.

 Things I like about Adverse Camber include but are not limited to

-• the pure and slightly austere aesthetic of that deep sound (though admittedly it hasn’t led so far to too many pub gigs);
+• the pure and slightly austere aesthetic of that deep sound (though admittedly it hasn’t led so far to too many pub gigs—we’re grateful to the adventurous landlord of The Robert Gillow, Lancaster, who does book us);

 • the insistence that choice of instrumentation makes on really listening to the other player;